Miele is a well-known brand in the appliance industry, and customers from all over the world seek out their products for household or commercial use.

 Possible solution(s):

-- It’s possible the light bulb has blown out.
+• The light bulb may have blown out.
 To test it, take out the bulb and try turning it on in another socket.
 If the bulb doesn’t turn on, replace it to fix your oven.

 Miele Oven Not Self-Cleaning